philippecarle/resume/README.md

 # Philippe Carle Resume

 Here's my resume.
-It is built upon the [JSON Resume schema](https://jsonresume.org/schema/) using the [JSON Resume CLI tool](https://github.com/jsonresume/resume-cli).
+It is built using the [JSON Resume schema](https://jsonresume.org/schema/) and ReactJS.

 ## Contact me